DataPhilly/projects/COC.md

 If you experience or witness unacceptable behavior, please report it to a DataPhilly organizer promptly.
 All reports will be handled discreetly.
 Avoid public accusations before reporting through official channels.

-For concerns about a potential attendee prior to an event, please contact [insert appropriate contact information].
+For concerns about a potential attendee prior to an event, please contact [admin@dataphilly.com](mailto:admin@dataphilly.com).

 ### Incident Response